MaryMacharia-ai/Html_Forms_Implementation/Html_Form_ImplementationREADME.md

 * There is then the <body> that held every visible content.
 For example;

-  a.header section to display form title “User Registration Form”.
+  a. header section to display form title “User Registration Form”.

-  b.form section to serves as the primary container to collect user input.
+  b. form section to serves as the primary container to collect user input.

 * The form is divided into 4 fieldset each with inputs mentioned in the form section mentioned above:

-   i. <fieldset> -Personal Information
+   i.
+Personal Information

-  ii. <fieldset> - Contact & Address Information
+  ii.
+Contact & Address Information

-  iii. <fieldset> - Preferences & Interests
+  iii.
+Preferences & Interests

-  iv. <fieldset> - Feedback & Additional Information
+  iv.
+Feedback & Additional Information

 * Such structure also allow potential to add sections or fields while maintaining the layout.